SamuelSchlesinger/commander-cli/README.md

   . optDef @"m" @"mode" "Print" $ \mode ->
     arg @"example-argument" $ \arg ->
     flag @"loud" $ \loud ->
-    description @"Takes the argument and prints it or not, depending on the mode" . raw $ do
+    description @"Takes the argument and prints it or not, depending on the mode and possibly loudly" . raw $ do
       let msg = if loud then map toUpper arg <> "!" else arg if mode == "Print" then putStrLn msg else pure ()